 They not only act as project manager, but they also need to behave as sub-enterprise CEOs or “mini-MDs”.
 This adds an entrepreneurial level of competence expectation.

+Other Responsibilities.
 As you shift closer to the “smaller enterprise” side of the SME continuum, very often these PMs also have other day-to-day responsibilities (a day job), in addition to managing the project(s).
 In many cases the individuals don’t see themselves as project managers, just that project management is part of their role.

 Greater Sensitivity to Failure.
 The next generation PMs are managing a relatively small number of projects, but their individual projects are proportionally much more critical to the success of their organisation than individual projects in much larger organisations.

 Over-riding Challenges for SMEs.
 Before the COVID-19 pandemic, SMEs reported their top 5 challenges as:

 1. Attracting customers (79%),

 4. Uncertainty over economic conditions (27%), and

 5. Developing new products/innovation (19%).

 Digging below the surface here and it is clear that 4 of these 5 can be dramatically and positively improved by improving project success rates.